 Around 23,000 small and medium enterprises operate in Central London.
 Hence, many fleets of such companies take essential trips in and around LEZs.
 Fleet owners have to comply with the stringent rules and penalties of the ULEZ as fleets can’t avoid travelling within the ULEZ.

 Besides aligning with the Euro emission standards, working on the vehicle type, and managing ULEZ payments and expenses, fleet owners should equip their fleets with GPS tracking technology.
-Using GPS Tracking Systems can help provide you with information on the best routes that fleets can take, involving the roads to be avoided that result in extra costs.
+Using GPS Tracking Systems and vehicle tracking devices can help provide you with information on the best routes that fleets can take, involving the roads to be avoided that result in extra costs.
 With real-time data collection and smart sensors, fleet owners can get information on oil levels, battery levels, temperature, emissions, and much more.

 The implementation of LEZs is beneficial and delivers results.
 Further, with the government ban on petrol and diesel vehicles by 2030, we can expect more electric vehicles on the streets.
 Fleet owners can embrace technological solutions to manage their fleets in LEZs as well as ensure they comply with all schemes and guidelines effectively.